 You’d be surprised by how many jobs there are for pet groomers.
 From mobile grooming to working in a pet salon to helping out at animal rescues and shelters, there are a million different things you can do with a dog grooming certificate.
 In the famous words of Roxette, listen to your heart – find what’s calling you to be a groomer and make a career out of it.

 - Grooming skills and techniques you’ll need

 - Knowledge of behavior or anatomy

 Ask About Resources

 All in all, choosing a professional dog grooming school can take time.
 When in doubt, feel free to reach out and contact them!
-After all, if a school doesn’t provide you with good information then why would you want to learn from them?
+After all, if a school doesn’t provide you with good information and customer service, then why would you want to learn from them?